All CRO 10 min read

 Lastly, you should only ever send out responsive exit-intent popups.

-Responsive popups are those that use so-called responsive pop up design principles.
+Responsive popups are those that adhere to responsive pop up design principles.

 They render well on all types of screens and devices, react with graphics or simple behaviors when people click or tap on them, and don’t feel clunky to the user.